-- analyze the costs and benefits of many types of energy storage technologies under different regulatory and policy scenarios
+- Analyze the costs and benefits of many types of energy storage technologies under varying regulatory and policy scenarios

 As storage technologies evolve, so too do the capabilities and costs of storage assets.
-Synapse tracks the economic tradeoffs for different storage technologies and configurations, and can model these based on client goals.
+Synapse tracks the economic tradeoffs for different storage technologies and configurations and can model these based on client goals.
 We model storage as non-wires alternatives and as capacity assets for grid operators.
 We regularly assess state energy storage targets and other policy incentives when conducting production cost and capacity expansion modeling, examining numerous storage and hybrid resource combinations, assessing cost forecasts, and operational projections for storage systems.

 Because energy storage can be considered both load and generation, its role in energy markets differs from traditional resources.
 Further, the role and financing of energy storage can vary greatly depending on the jurisdiction (vertically integrated utilities versus restructured energy markets).
 As such, Synapse provides tailored, jurisdiction-specific policy design support for energy storage.

 Within wholesale markets, some storage technologies are better suited for different grid applications and can bid into the various energy markets.
 Synapse engages with regional transmission organizations on the role storage can play in wholesale energy, capacity, and ancillary service markets.
-As these markets evolve, our team continues to evaluate the market impact on energy storage assets in order to inform our storage modeling and clients.
+As these markets evolve, our team continues to evaluate the market impact on energy storage assets to inform our storage modeling and clients.
 Synapse has also supported intervenors in state proceedings that investigate storage incentive policies and ownership models.

 Electric vehicles comprise most of the market share for battery storage and will continue to dominate the market as electric vehicle sales increase over the coming years.
 These vehicles have the potential to provide immense amounts of energy storage and grid services at both the distribution and transmission levels.
 Synapse works with state agencies to explore what vehicle-to-grid (V2G) could potentially provide as a mobile form of energy storage.
 The mobile nature of V2G resources creates significant value by serving different locational needs for grid support services.
 Our team conducts research on how electric vehicles might act as storage systems and is involved in one of the first V2G demonstrations under development in the Northeast.
 V2G is widely understood as a transformative application unlocking a new value stream not currently available to EV owners.